After 6 weeks of backpacking Perú, we have some tips to share with you to help keep that budget under control.

 - 6. Use BCP ATMs

 - 7. Weigh your laundry at your accommodation FIRST

 - If you liked this article, you'll like these too!

 1. Eat in the markets & look out for the Menú del Día

 Lunch is the main meal of the day in Perú so most places serve a 2-3 course Menú del Día (menu of the day) with a drink for a decent price.
 In the markets, you can find a menú for under 10 soles ($3USD / $4AUD).
-You will usually get a soup and main dish from a limited selection and some places also include a small dessert.
-If want to try some other dishes, the markets have a lot of Peruvian variety for around 10 – 15 soles a dish.
+You will usually get a soup and a main dish from a limited selection and some places also include a small dessert.
+If you want to try some other dishes, the markets have a lot of Peruvian variety for around 10 – 15 soles a dish.

 If you’re in Cusco, we highly recommend trying Greenpoint, a vegan restaurant which serves fresh and delicious food.
 The lunch menú del día is 15 soles ($4.5USD / $6AUD) and includes a drink, salad buffet, entree, main and dessert!!

 2. Consider alternative routes for Machu Picchu

 Most people know of the Inca Trail as the route to get to Machu Picchu (by the way, Machu Picchu means ‘old mountain’ in Quechua and Picchu is pronounced ‘pic-chu’.
 If you say ‘pich-chu’, you’re actually saying ‘old penis’).